 The Jackson L. Graves Foundation funds numerous projects.
 Currently, we’re partnering with the Willow Creek Women's Hospital in Northwest Arkansas to provide funding for a noise monitoring system in the NICU.
-We are also working to provide funding to install a Family Garden for the facility.
+We have also complete the first phase of the Family Garden for the facility.
 Phase one is complete with four sitting areas, a flower picking garden for children, and an opportunity to have pavers engraved to honor loved ones.
 Phase two provided a memorial sculpture and fountain.
 The last phase will include a prayer labyrinth.
 We believe the Garden will:

 - Provide a dedicated space for reflection and peace for families who have an infant with a long-term stay.

 - Increase the opportunities for staff to find a place for reprieve while caring for critical patients.

 - Serve as a spiritual space for the patrons and staff.

 - Create a space to provide a Family Centered Care Program involving graduate parents, local churches as partners, and special events.

 We also partner with Arkansas Children's Hospital to:

 - Provide toys, books, clothes, toiletries and other items for infants and toddlers, as well as their families.